 At Wentworth we define First Generation or “First-Gen” students as anyone who come from a family where their parents did not complete a four-year college degree.
 Students who identify as first generation bring a wealth of unique skills and powerful experience to and through college and in their career development.
-CO-OPS + CAREERS is committed to offering support at each step of the way from a student’s first day at Wentworth, to graduation, and beyond.
+Co-ops & Careers is committed to offering support at each step of the way from a student’s first day at Wentworth, to graduation, and beyond.
 First generation students will find below many resources to guide them through a co-op or job search, building a support system, and navigating workplace culture.
-This page was inspired by the resources developed by the Hiatt Career Center at Brandeis.

 Support at Wentworth